aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 In addition to having time series data, the data itself should be "dense" and with long histories.

-This is summarized in the following table:
+This is summarized in the following table:<a name="datasize"/>

 | Criteria                                                     | Amazon Forecast Algorithm class                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |